 Like Goat Meat?

 Then you can also use it instead of lamb to make traditional Greek Giouvetsi.
 A scrumptious orzo pasta baked in the oven with tomato sauce!

 - 2 Kg / 4 lb + 6 oz male goat meat with bone-in (parts like shanks, leg, shoulder) you may use lamb or beef instead

 - 150 grams / 5.2 oz spaghetti No 10 / or angel hair pasta

 - feta cheese crumbled

-- Add the meat in a large cooking pot and cover with 4 liters of water.
+- Add the meat to a large cooking pot (preferably a stockpot) and cover completely with water.

 - Bring to a boil over high heat.